heroiclabs/nakama-docs/docs/social-realtime-chat.md

 ### rooms

 A room is created dynamically for users to chat.
-A room has a name and will be setup on the server when any user joins.
+A room has a name and will be set up on the server when any user joins.
 The list of room names available to join can be stored within client code or via remote configuration with a [storage record](storage-collections.md).

 ```js tab="JavaScript"
 const roomname = "MarvelMovieFans";